OWASP/Vulnerable-Web-Application/README.md

 <h2>Installation Guide</h2>

 If you want to run this tool, first of all you need to download web server solution like "xampp"- you can download xampp from https://www.apachefriends.org/tr/download.html.
-After your intallation;
+After your installation;
 For windows you need to copy the files into the xampp/htdocs folder.

 For Mac Os  you need to install mampp and  copy the files into the mampp/htdocs folder.